monireach2480/monireach2480/README.md

 # 💫 About Me:
-I am pursuing a bachelor of science in Information and Communications Technology at American University of Phnom Penh.
-I am passionate about Software development, with hands-on experience in both front-end and back-end technologies.
-I am eager to apply my skills in a professional environment and continuously grow as a developer.<br>
+Motivated full-stack developer and AI/ML engineer pursuing a Bachelor of Science in Information and Communications Technology at the American University of Phnom Penh.
+Skilled in building modern, secure, and responsive web applications using MERN stack, Spring Boot, and cloud deployment.
+Eager to contribute technical skills, creativity, and strong problem-solving abilities to real-world projects.<br>

 ## 🌐 Socials: